dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 This topic describes how to ingest streams of IoT public weather service data into a Splice Machine table.
 You can then use the data for other purposes, such as a machine learning application that uses weather forecasts to predict critical timing of shipments.

-This topic shows you how to set up a Kafka producer that streams data from a public weather service, along with a Kafka consumer that parses the data, transforms it into Spark DataFrames, and then uses the Splice Machine Structured Streaming Data Sink to insert each DataFrame into a Splice Machine database table.
+This topic shows you how to set up a Kafka producer that streams data from a public weather service, along with a Kafka consumer that parses the data, transforms it into Spark DataFrames, and then uses the Splice Machine Native Spark DataSource to insert each DataFrame into a Splice Machine database table.

-## Using the Structured Streaming Data Sink to Ingest Streaming Data  {#streamsubmit}
+## Using the Native Spark DataSource to Ingest Streaming Data  {#streamsubmit}

 This section presents a sample Spark application that uses Kafka to both produce and consume a stream of real-time weather data.

 1. [Create a table](#createtable) for the data in your Splice Machine database.
 2. [Create a Kafka producer](#createproducer) to stream data.
-3. [Review the sample Spark application](#createapp) that uses Kafka to consume the stream and uses the Splice Machine Structured Streaming Data Sink to insert the data into the database table.
+3. [Review the sample Spark application](#createapp) that uses Kafka to consume the stream and uses the Native Spark DataSource to insert the data into the database table.

 All of the files required to build and run this program are available here: [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz)
 {: .noteNote}